-Here are some simple stretches for Carpal tunnel syndrome.
+Here are some simple Carpal tunnel syndrome stretches.
 Wrist flexion and extension with radial and ulnar deviation are the stretches to loosen up the scar tissue that has build up in the carpal tunnel.
 Also you can use overpressure and the prayer stretch to stretch the tendons and vessels running through your carpal tunnel.

 Your carpal tunnel can get irritated and inflamed when working on the computer for a long time or any activity that puts excess pressure on your wrist area.
 There are many vessels that run through the carpal tunnel, and the nerves can get compressed and cause pain and numbness in the hands.
 This is called carpal tunnel syndrome.
 Not only can it be painful, but it also can cause aching, shooting pain, numbness, or just stiffness.
 Make sure that you have been diagnosed by your doctor that it is truly carpal tunnel syndrome.
 Many times numbness and pain in the hands can actually be coming from your neck and be misdiagnosed as carpal tunnel syndrome.